bevyengine/rfcs/rfcs/41-ui-navigation.md

 ![Krita UI screenshot](https://user-images.githubusercontent.com/26321040/141671939-24b8a7c3-b296-4fd4-8ae0-3bbe7fe4c9a3.png)

-In this example, we can imagine the root `NodeBundle` having a `NavMenu` component, and the elements highlighted in yellow have a `Focusable` component.
+In this example, we can imagine the root `NodeBundle` having a `MenuSetting` component, and the elements highlighted in yellow have a `Focusable` component.
 This way we create a menu to navigate between dockers.
 This is perfectly consistent with our design.